 *Modern language courses are not included in this amount.
 These courses will be billed at the student’s hourly rate.

-Financial assistance is not available through the Fish School Office of Doctoral Programs.
+Financial assistance is not available through the School of Evangelism and Missions Ph.D Office.
 However, a Research Doctoral Grant is provided to Ph.D. students of good standing during the first eight semesters of their study at SWBTS.
 Students may apply for the Research Doctoral Grant here.

-For additional information about Ph.D. studies in the School of Evangelism and Missions, please contact the Office of Doctoral Programs:
+For additional information about Ph.D. studies in the School of Evangelism and Missions, please contact the School of Evangelism and Missions Ph.D.
+Office:

 Southwestern Baptist Theological Seminary